Images of Folliculitis (10)

 - An underlying skin condition, such as eczema, acne, or another inflammation of the skin (dermatitis).

 - Frequent shaving.

 - Pressure (eg, prolonged sitting on the buttocks).

 Signs & Symptoms

-Individual lesions of folliculitis include pus-filled bumps (pustules) centered on hair follicles.
-These pustules may be pierced by an ingrown hair, can vary in size from 2-5 mm, and are often surrounded by a rim of pink to red, inflamed skin.
-Occasionally, a folliculitis lesion can rupture to form a scab on the surface of the skin.
+Individual lesions of folliculitis include pustules (pus-filled bumps) and papules (small solid bumps) centered on hair follicles.
+These pustules and papules may be pierced by an ingrown hair, can vary in size from 2-5 mm, and are often surrounded by a ring of inflamed skin.
+In lighter skin colors, the lesions may be any shade of pink or red.
+In darker skin colors, the redness may be harder to see, and the bumps may be the only sign of the folliculitis.
+Occasionally, a folliculitis lesion can break open, drain, and then form a scab on the surface of the skin.

-Mild and moderate cases of folliculitis are often tender or itchy.
-More severe cases of folliculitis, which may be deeper and may affect the entire hair follicle, may be painful.
+Mild and moderate cases of folliculitis are often tender and itchy.
+More severe cases of folliculitis, which may be deeper and may affect the entire hair follicle, can be painful.

-Mild and moderate cases of folliculitis usually clear quickly with treatment and leave no scars.
-However, more severe cases of folliculitis may lead to complications such as cellulitis (an infection of the deeper skin tissue), scarring, or permanent hair loss.
+Mild and moderate cases of folliculitis usually clear up quickly with treatment and leave no scars.
+More severe cases of folliculitis may lead to complications such as cellulitis (an infection of the deeper skin tissue), scarring, and permanent hair loss in the affected area.

 - Shave in the same direction of hair growth.